-Reading has too long been regarded as one of the branches that should be taught in the school rather than as the fundamental one, the basis upon which all other school work depends.
-Failure to read well-get the thought from the printed page-means failure to understand, and hence failure to recite the lessons in geography, history, arithmetic, literature, psychology, etc. Many teachers fail to pass examination because they fail to read the questions properly.
+Failure to read well-get the thought from the printed page-means failure to understand, and hence failure to recite, the lessons in geography, history, arithmetic, literature, psychology, etc. Many teachers fail to pass examinations because they fail to read the questions properly.
 No one who fails to get the thought from all he reads, or fails to make himself understood, should miss the work given in this class.
 The work is so graded as to meet the wants of all.
 The elementary sounds of the English language are analyzed, and the student is thoroughly drilled upon them.
 Careful attention is given to the diacritical marks, to pronunciation and articulation.
 Attention is given to the definition and derivation of words.
 The classes have regular and frequent drills in voice culture and breathing.

 Special attention is given to the character of each selection, while the getting of the individual ideas and the thoughts of the author is the prominent feature of the work.
-To read well it is not only absolutely necessary that we pronounce and articulate each word accurately, but to get the entire thought, to so fully interpret the ideas of the author that it becomes a part of the reader's self.
-He then reads as if the thought were his own, and is in a natural manner, as it should be.
+To read well it is not only absolutely necessary that we pronounce and articulate each word accurately, but to get the entire thought, to so fully interpret the ideas of the author that they become a part of the reader's self.
+He then reads as if the thought were his own, and in a natural manner, as he should.